Why should you invest in the best dive watches?

 In love with those age-old watches which had a backlight to remain relevant after dark?
 Then you’ll surely find the Casio G-Shock to complement your taste.

 Similar to its sturdy hardware, the software of this model is also impressive.
 Apart from showcasing world time, noon data and tide graph, the watch’s built-in software let you set 4 daily alarms and 1 snooze alarm.
-You also get an hourly time signal as well as the remaining battery power indicator.
+You also get an hourly time signal as well as the remaining battery hour power reserve indicator.

-Its solar battery lasts 10 months on a full charge, though you could further expand this time by activating the power-saving mode that this watch provides.
+Its solar battery lasts 10 months on a full charge, though you could further expand this time by activating the power-saving mode that this dive watch provides.
 Equally impressive is its full auto-calendar which is programmed until the end of the century and its accuracy of +/-15 seconds per month.

-Power saving function
+Power reserve saving function

 Daily alarms, world time